phalcon/documentation/docs/tutorial-vokuro.md

 /src/Controllers/ProfilesController.php -> searchAction
 ```

-The available controllers, actions and routes for Vökuró are:
+The available controllers, actions, and routes for Vökuró are:

 | Controller    | Action           | Route                     | Description                                 |
 |---------------|------------------|---------------------------|---------------------------------------------|